 News about the water projects by Andreas Müller-Pohle

-> In preparation: Mers et Rivières (Seas and Rivers), an exhibition curated by Gilles Mora, including The Danube River Project, Hong Kong Waters, and Kaunas upon the Rivers.
-Originally scheduled for February through April, it will now be held from October 2021 through January 2022 due to the Corona shutdown.
-A 144-page catalog will be published by Hazan, Paris.
+> Exhibition: Mers et Rivières (Seas and Rivers), curated by Gilles Mora, including The Danube River Project, Hong Kong Waters, and Kaunas upon the Rivers.

 > Kaunas upon the Rivers, a photo/video project at the invitation of the Kaunas Photo Festival in Lithuania, 2017, curated by Mindaugas Kavaliauskas.
 Photos: Nemuas River.

 > Hong Kong Waters featured on